Internal bicategories: Internal categories

-\begin{remark} The notion of switch 3-category is closely related to the notion of Gray 3-category~\cite{gray, gps}.
-Specifically, the definition of switch 3-category is what would be obtained by implementing the idea of a Gray 3-category using a whisker (rather than Gray's choice of horizontal-composition) model of 2-categories.

-Also note that a switch 3-category with only one object is a rigid kind of Kapranov-Voevodsky monoidal 2-category~\cite{kapvoev}. \end{remark}

 \begin{example} There is a 3-category $\tCAT$ whose objects are 2-categories, whose 1-morphisms are strict functors of 2-categories, whose 2-morphisms are strict natural transformations of strict functors, and whose 3-morphisms are modifications of strict natural transformations.
-There is a switch 3-category $\tCATnwk$ whose objects, 1-morphisms, 2-morphisms, and 3-morphisms are respectively 2-categories, strict functors, weak natural transformations, and modifications.
-This is the ambient switch 3-category that will be relevant for tensor categories.
-Notice that the collection $\tCATwk$ of 2-categories, weak functors, weak natural transformations, and modifications does not form a switch 3-category, because the axiom S2-9 will not be satisfied. \end{example}
+There is a Gray 3-category $\tCATnwk$ whose objects, 1-morphisms, 2-morphisms, and 3-morphisms are respectively 2-categories, strict functors, weak natural transformations, and modifications.
+This is the ambient Gray 3-category that will be relevant for tensor categories.
+Notice that the collection $\tCATwk$ of 2-categories, weak functors, weak natural transformations, and modifications does not form a Gray 3-category, because the axiom S2-9 will not be satisfied. \end{example}

-We now have the necessary technology to define a category in a switch 3-category, and in particular then a category in a 3-category.
-As the notion ``category in a 2-category" categorifies ``category in a 1-category", so the notion ``category in a (switch) 3-category" categorifies ``category in a 2-category", as follows.
+We now have the necessary technology to define a category in a Gray 3-category, and in particular then a category in a 3-category.
+As the notion ``category in a 2-category" categorifies ``category in a 1-category", so the notion ``category in a (Gray) 3-category" categorifies ``category in a 2-category", as follows.

-\begin{definition} A category object $C$ in the switch 3-category $\cC$ consists of the following four collections of data, subject to the listed axioms.
+\begin{definition} A category object $C$ in the Gray 3-category $\cC$ consists of the following four collections of data, subject to the listed axioms.